-Brody Gillespie the Overtime Hero as Chiefs Win, 4-3, Over the Vees
+Brody Gillespie The Overtime Hero As Chiefs Win, 4-3, Over The Vees

 The home side opened the scoring in the first period, with the lone goal scored by Vees' forward Brittan Alstead, his 10th of the season.

 The second period was full of action with Spokane getting on the board at 1:05 thanks to the second goal of the season from Brody Gillespie.
-His fierce shot from the right wing deflected off the goaltender high into the air before falling and bouncing into the net.
+His fierce shot from the right wing deflect off the goalie high into the air before falling and bouncing into the net.
 Cohen Harris was given an assist on the play.

 Later in the period the Chiefs scored one of their prettiest power play goals of the season.
 The puck was snapped around the offensive zone before Preston and Harrington combined to find Harris in the right slot.
 His laser gave the Chiefs the lead and gave the Spokane forward his second of the season.